Skip to main content

 List of ODOT-Approved Driver Education Providers

 ODOT-approved providers deliver courses that are standardized and evaluated by the Oregon Department of Transportation DMV Transportation Safety Office.
-If a teen passes one of these courses, they may go to a DMV field office with their Driver Education Certificate of Completion and proof of 50 hours practice drive time to apply for their driver license.
+If a teen passes one of these courses, When a teen passes one of these courses, their provider will enter their completion through DMV2U.
+The teen may then go to a DMV field office and show proof of their 50 hours practice drive time to apply for their license.

 Teens who do not complete an ODOT-approved course must show proof of 100 hours of practice drive time before they can apply for their driver license AND they must still take a drive test at a DMV field office or a third-party testing business.
 Please check the DMV website for additional information including what documents to bring and other requirements.